Marking the 50th anniversary of the UK Sexual Offences Act we look at the Historic England listed locations with LGBTQ histories

 8 Royal College Street, Camden, London – Grade II listed

 Home to the French poets and lovers Paul Verlaine and Arthur Rimbaud in 1873.
 Paul Verlaine was a symbolist poet associated with the Decadent movement – a hedonistic artistic and literary movement based on the ideology of excess.
-Verlaine met the seventeen year old fellow poet Arthur Rimbaud in 1971 after Rimbaud sent him some of his poetry for critique.
+Verlaine met the seventeen year old fellow poet Arthur Rimbaud in 1871 after Rimbaud sent him some of his poetry to critique.
 Verlaine was intrigued by Rimbaud and invited him to Paris, and a brief and tumultuous love affair took the poets to London in 1872.

 They lived in poverty in this house in Camden from 1873, surviving on funds from Verlaine’s mother and odd teaching jobs.
 The couple split a few months later, and Verlaine returned to Paris.
 In June of the same year Verlaine shot Rimbaud, superficially injuring his wrist, signalling the end of the couple’s stormy relationship.